csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 ## Q8: What artifacts will you use to self-organize?
 1. Trello
-2. Slack

 We are using Trello to maintain a checklist of tasks, which is updated continuously as we progress through the project.
-This is further enhanced by the plug-in we are using which integrates Trello into Slack, which allows us to readily receive notifications whenever any change is made on the Trello board.
+Trello is further enhanced by the plug-in we are using that integrates Trello into Slack, which allows us to readily receive notifications whenever any change is made on the Trello board.

 Tasks get assigned to team members depending on the roles that we have already assigned to each person: we will first figure out what skills are needed to complete the task, and hand it off to a teammate with the appropriate skills.
 However, if one person is getting too much work, then we distribute the work among the others depending on the nature of the work (basically the next suitable person).